dannybartolini/berealDRAFT.2/README.md

-# ios102-lab6-spring23

-Submitted by: Daniel Bartolini

-Be Real clone part of Be Real clone project

-Time spent: 6 hourse

-## Required Features

-The following **required** functionality is completed:
+draft pr beReal

 - [x] User can launch camera to take photo instead of photo library
 - [x] User session persists when application is closed and relaunched
 - [x] Users are able to log out and return to sign in page
 - [x] Users are NOT able to see other photos until they upload their own

-The following **optional** features are implemented:

 - [ ] User receive notifcation when it is time to post
 - [ ] Users can make comments and view comments in posts

-The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!

-## Video Walkthrough
+ Video

-Here's a walkthrough of implemented user stories:

 <img src='https://github.com/dannybartolini/lab_6/blob/main/BeReal2gif.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />